Skip to main content

 3. Check the box to enable anti-ransomware (ARP).
 Check the additional box to enable ARP on all eligible volumes in the storage VM.

-4. For ONTAP 9.13.1 or later, optionally select Switch automatically from learning to active mode after sufficient learning.
+4. For ONTAP versions with a recommended learning period, select Switch automatically from learning to active mode after sufficient learning.
 This allows ARP to determine the optimal learning period interval and automate the switch to active mode.

 CLI